mfrachet/acodingdance/src/posts/a-b-testing-with-the-jamstack/index.md

 };
 ```

-As you see in the snippet, the code is executed in the user's browser.
+As we see in the snippet, the code is executed in the user's browser.
 Also notice **the loading information while the request is pending** before being able to display the variant content.

 ## Why A/B testing on the JAMstack is different?